JDrocks450/KrabbyQuestEmu/README.md

     > Level time limit (disabled during BETA stage), Goobers, Boxes, Bullies are all ways Spongebob can get hurt, forcing you restart the level for a little challenge.
 When has challenge been a bad thing?
   - Save Files
     > Highscores, completed levels, perfected levels, time completed are all tracked in your save file.
 Multiple save files can be used at a time.
+  - Launcher/Installer
+    > Two-in-one launcher for KrabbyQuestEmu that take your original Spongebob: Krabby Quest game files (which you must obtain on your own!) and extracts them to allow for customization and to play KrabbyQuestEmu.
+Ordinarily, you would need to do this yourself. *Check Releases for installer updates*
 #### Under Development:
 - Animations
   > Requires restoration of .B3D animation keyframes and conversion to glTF animations for use in the Game.
-- Launcher/Installer
-  > Two-in-one launcher for KrabbyQuestEmu that take your original Spongebob: Krabby Quest game files (which you must obtain on your own!) and extracts them to allow for customization and to play KrabbyQuestEmu.
-Ordinarily, you would need to do this yourself. *Check Releases for installer updates*
-- Setup Procedure
-  - Make automated setup procedure (~80% complete)
 - Game
   - Reimplementing Objects (~83% complete)
   - Custom Content (See below)